Wyatt Earp: Dodge City and Deadwood

-In October 1877 outlaw Dave Rudabaugh robbed a Santa Fe Railroad construction camp and fled south.
-Earp was given a temporary commission as deputy U.S. Marshal and left Dodge City, following Rudabaugh over 400 mi through Fort Clark, Texas, where the newspaper reported his presence on January 22, 1878, and then on to Fort Griffin, Texas.
+In October 1877, outlaw Dave Rudabaugh robbed a Santa Fe Railroad construction camp and fled south.
+Wyatt was given a temporary commission as deputy U.S. Marshal and left Dodge City, following Rudabaugh over 400 mi through Fort Clark, Texas, where the newspaper reported his presence on January 22, 1878, and then on to Fort Griffin, Texas.

-He arrived at the frontier town of Clear Fork on the Brazos River and went to the Bee Hive Saloon, the largest in town, owned by John Shanssey, whom Earp had known since he was 21.
-Shanssey told Earp that Rudabaugh had passed through town earlier in the week, but didn't know where he was headed.
-Shanssey suggested that Earp ask gambler Doc Holliday, who played cards with Rudabaugh.
-Doc told Earp that Rudabaugh was headed back into Kansas.
+In Fort Griffin, located between the military fort bearing the same name and the Clear Fork of the Brazos River, he went to the Bee Hive Saloon.
+It was the largest in town and owned by John Shanssey, whom Wyatt had known since he was 21.
+Shanssey told Wyatt that Rudabaugh had passed through town earlier in the week, but did not know where he was headed.
+Shanssey suggested that Wyatt ask gambler Doc Holliday, who played cards with Rudabaugh.
+Doc told Wyatt that Rudabaugh was headed back into Kansas.

-By May 11, 1878, the Dodge newspapers reported that Earp had returned.
+By May 11, 1878, the Dodge newspapers reported that Wyatt Earp had returned.
 The Dodge City Times noted on May 14 that he'd been appointed Assistant Marshal for $75 per month, serving under Charlie Bassett.
-Doc Holliday also showed up in Dodge City with his common-law wife Big Nose Kate during mid 1878.
+In mid-1878, Doc Holliday also arrived in Dodge City.
 Ed Morrison and another two dozen cowboys rode into Dodge and shot up the town, galloping down Front Street.
-They entered the Long Branch Saloon, vandalized and harassed the customers.
-Hearing the commotion, Earp burst through the front door to find numerous guns pointing at him; another version of the story has it that only 3-5 cowboys were there.
-In both versions Holliday was playing cards in the back and he put his pistol at Morrison's head, forcing him and his men to disarm.
-Earp credited Holliday with saving his life that day, and the two were friends ever since.
+They entered the Long Branch Saloon, vandalized, and harassed the customers.
+Hearing the commotion, Wyatt burst through the front door to find numerous guns pointing at him; another version of the story has it that only 3-5 cowboys were there.
+In both versions, Doc was playing cards in the back, and he put his pistol to Morrison's head, forcing him and his men to disarm.
+Wyatt credited Doc with saving his life that day, and the two became lifelong friends.

-While in Dodge City Earp became acquainted with brothers James and Bat Masterson and gambler Luke Short.

 George Hoyt shooting

 George Hoyt (spelled sometimes "Hoy") and other drunken cowboys shot their guns wildly around 3:00 am on July 26, 1878, including three shots into Dodge City's Comique Theater, causing comedian Eddie Foy, Sr. to throw himself to the stage floor in the middle of his act.
 Fortunately, no one was injured.
-Assistant Marshal Earp and policeman Bat Masterson responded, along with several citizens, and opened fire with their pistols at the fleeing horsemen.
-The riders crossed the Arkansas River bridge south of town but Hoyt fell from his horse, wounded in the arm or leg.
-Earp later told biographer Stuart Lake that he saw Hoyt through his gun sights, illuminated against the morning horizon, and he fired a fatal shot that killed him that day; but the Dodge City Times reported that Hoyt developed gangrene and died on August 21 after his leg was amputated.
+Assistant Marshal Wyatt Earp and policeman Bat Masterson responded, along with several citizens, and opened fire with their pistols at the fleeing horsemen.
+The riders crossed the Arkansas River bridge south of town, but Hoyt fell from his horse, wounded in the arm or leg.
+Wyatt later told biographer Stuart Lake that he saw Hoyt through his gun sights, illuminated against the morning horizon, and he fired a fatal shot that killed him that day; but the Dodge City Times reported that Hoyt developed gangrene and died on August 21 after his leg was amputated.